FromTellus/react-native-contacts/README.md

 # JavaScript React Native - Contact Book

-Simple contacts-app made with React-Native as a one day mob-programming project during a React-Native lecture week.
-Uses a authentication service and database from Firebase to make the contacts cloud-based instead of local.
+Uses a authentication service and database from Firebase to store the contacts in the cloud instead of local.

 Contains basic unit and component testing with react-native-tesing library and Jest.

 UI more or less done, needs some more functionality before being completed.